kyma-project/kyma/docs/kyma/04-07-upgrade.md

 Follow these steps:

 1. Kyma CLI should be in the same version of the release you would like to upgrade to.
-Check which version you're currently running.
-Run this command:
+To check which version you're currently running, run this command:

   ```bash
   kyma version